brianhouse/open_circuits/audio.md

 do I care about this kind of thing in my own practice anymore? that's the thing -- I'm looking for it to go somewhere. not for the sake of the thing.
 ]

+////

+hold the phone, there's wav examples on this: https://github.com/miketeachman/micropython-i2s-examples